What is equipment downtime?

 Following this equation, if we produce 10 units per hour and we make a profit of $50.00 per unit, that means each hour is worth $500.
 If there are 4 hours of downtime, then, we’ve lost $2,000.00 in those 4 hours alone.

 Now imagine how large these lost revenue figures can be if the downtime is higher or if the product is more profitable.
-It’s easy to see why equipment downtime is so important to track and fix as quickly as possible.
+It’s easy to see why this is so important to track and fix as quickly as possible.

 Equipment Downtime Calculator